AsteroidOS/meta-smartwatch/meta-catfish/README-system-dir.md

 # /system/ directory build instructions

-This document describes how to build the system-dir tarball, needed for the sawfish platform to function properly.
+This document describes how to build the system-dir tarball, needed for the ray platform to function properly.
 The archive contains original Android Wear parts (mostly /system/) and recompiled parts for libhybris compatibility (/include/ and /usr/libexec/hal-droid/system/lib/).

 ## 1. Know how to boot to fastboot and recovery